-Pacific Rim hunter-gatherer-fishers, historical ecology, storage, ancestral diet and modern health, nutrition and sustainability, indigenous resource management, evolutionary ecology, residue studies, psychoactive plant use, contact and colonialism, complexity and anarchism, collaborative research and contemporary indigenous communities, heritage management.
+Pacific Rim hunter-gatherer-fishers, evolutionary ecology, evolution of storage and sedentism, ancestral diet and modern health, nutrition and sustainability, indigenous resource management, residue studies, psychoactive plant use, contact and colonialism, complexity and anarchism, collaborative research and contemporary indigenous communities, heritage management.
 I have a broad background in academic, tribal, and cultural resource management archaeology.
 Current research is based in the American west, with projects in the Pacific Northwest, Plateau, northern Great Basin, and California.

 I am an anthropological archaeologist with a research program broadly centered on the development and historical ecology of hunter-gatherer-fishers in Western North America.
 I have an active field program and I head the Ancient Residue Laboratory at WSU, where I employ macro and micro analytical techniques to identify a range of archaeological residues, often in collaboration with biological chemists specializing in plant metabolomics, fisheries scientists, Ancient DNA analysts, paleoethnobotanists, and zooarchaeologists.
 At TARL I direct undergraduate and graduate students who assist with projects investigating a range of topics including the historical ecology of marine environments in the southern Pacific Northwest Coast and the use of ceremonial and medicinal psychoactive plants among worldwide cultures.
 My approach is explicitly collaborative and involves research with contemporary indigenous peoples.
 Studies are developed to incorporate issues of concern to descendant communities; for example current research focuses on historical ecology, ancestral diet, and community nutrition, and responses to threatened access to critical marine foods and the natural and human induced impacts on these resources.